-Prior to the completion of this offering, there has been no public market for our common stock, and we cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
+We cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after the completion of this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.

-Upon the completion of this offering, based on the number of shares of our capital stock outstanding as of December 31, 2018, we will have a total of 30,228,959 shares of our common stock outstanding, assuming the conversion of all of our outstanding shares of convertible preferred stock and the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock as of December 31, 2018, in each case into common stock upon completion of this offering, at the initial public offering price of \$20.00 per share.
-Of these outstanding shares, all the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless purchased by our affiliates.
+As of April 30, 2019, we had a total of 30,672,125 shares of our common stock outstanding.
+The number of shares of common stock outstanding will not change as a result of this offering.
+All the shares of common stock sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, unless purchased by our affiliates.

 The remaining outstanding shares of our common stock will be deemed "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.
-In addition, holders of all or substantially all of our equity securities have entered into or will enter into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
-As a result of these agreements, based on the number of shares of our capital stock outstanding as of December 31, 2018, subject to the provisions of Rule 144 or Rule 701, these restricted securities will be available for sale in the public market as follows:
+In addition to the existing lock-up agreements that were executed in connection with our initial public offering, the selling stockholders and each of our directors and officers have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire 90 days from the date of this prospectus.
+As a result of these agreements, based on the number of shares of our capital stock outstanding as of April 30, 2019, subject to the provisions of Rule 144 or Rule 701, these restricted securities will be available for sale in the public market as follows: